 Two US troops killed by Afghan soldier in Nangarhar attack

 He said it was not immediately clear if the incident was a deliberate act by an "infiltrator" or an accident.
 "It was not a clash between the forces.
-We are investigating," Meyakil said.
+We are investigating," Meyakhil said.

 Leggett also stressed the cause or motive behind the attack were not immediately known.
 In a tweet, the US Army's 7th Special Forces Group (Airborne) said "several" of its soldiers had been killed or injured during combat operations in Afghanistan.

-No group immediately claimed responsibility.
+No group immediately claimed responsibility for the incident.
 Last year was the deadliest for US forces in Afghanistan since combat operations officially finished at the end of 2014, highlighting the challenging security situation that persists.

+Depending on how one qualifies combat deaths, about 20 American troops were killed in 2019.
+Since the US-led invasion in October 2001, about 2,400 US troops have been killed in combat in Afghanistan.
 In December, Taliban infiltrators in the Afghan military killed nine Afghan soldiers in central Afghanistan.
-In July, an Afghan soldier killed two US troops as they were visiting an Afghan army base in Kandahar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)